sourcefull/Group7-sphinx/source/webscraping.rst

 .. py:function:: test_get_video_data():

-   Pytest test for get_video_data function
+   Pytest test for get_vid_data function

    :raises assertionError: if d.columns do not all contain 'title','date','likes','dislikes','views','description'
    :raises assertionError: if d.title is not equal to 'Group 48 Video Presentation'